5 Best Toilet Unclogger Liquids in 2024 — Reviews & Top Picks

 5. Roebic K-97-Q-4 Main Line Cleaner

 The last product in our compilation is from Roebic.
-It is similar to the RID-X in that you don’t have to use the entire bottle for a clean but only 8 ounces.
+It is similar to the RID-X in that you only use 8 ounces.
 This amount is equal to using about a quarter of the container.
 It is another bacteria-based cleaner that takes a while but is quite useful.

 The best way to use this product is as a preventative measure, especially if you have a lot of heavy materials going down your drains.
 This heavy-duty action frequently happens with large families, living with several people with long hair, sending food particles without a garbage disposal or high quantities of grease and fat.

-It works in the presence of water by sinking below, with the helpful bacteria moving towards the items responsible for the clog.
-It is also a less expensive product than other products at a similar size and with similar bacterial formulas.
+It works in the presence of water by sinking below, with the helpful bacteria moving toward the items responsible for the clog.
+It is also less expensive than other products of a similar size and with similar bacterial formulas.

-Many people go through many different products before they find the right one to suit their needs.
-Instead of being one of those people, figure out what you want out of a product.
-Use the list of considerations below to make a priority list.
-Then, you can use this list to sum down potential options to the one that does right what you need it to the way that you want it to do.
+Many people go through several products before they find the right one to suit their needs.
+Instead of being one of those people, determine what you want out of a product.
+You can use the essential factors to consider below to create a priority list.

 Start with the problem.
 Are you looking for a long-term solution?
-For example, your sewer line or drains get backed up at once a month to every several months, and you also have to have a plumber come out.
+For example, your sewer line or drains get backed up once a month, and you also have to have a plumber come out.
 Or perhaps your system is old, and too much material in a short time is hard for your septic system to handle.

 If it is a short-term problem, you may need to find something strong to clear it out quickly.
-Then, go back and think about what caused it, and if, at its heart, it is a long-term problem that may require multiple solutions throughout its timeline.
+Then, go back and think about what caused it and if it is a long-term problem that may require multiple solutions throughout its timeline.

-Knowing what kind of clogging problem you have helps to determine the best solution.
+Knowing the extent of the clogging problem you have helps to determine the best solution.
 If you can, try to figure out what made the clog.
 With toilets, it may well be much simpler than in a bathtub or a sink drain.

 Next, consider the formula of the product.
-Some are made with a conglomeration of chemicals.
-These may stain your toilet bowl if it is left in for too long or if the bowl is made out of cheap materials.
-They also are a leading cause in corrosion, most notably when used improperly.
+Some are made with several chemicals.
+These may stain your toilet bowl if they’re left in for too long or if the bowl is made out of cheap materials.
+They also are a leading cause of corrosion, most notably when used improperly.

-Also, consider how you feel about using chemicals and flushing it back into the septic system.
+Also, consider how you feel about using chemicals and flushing them back into the septic system.
 Some people have no problem with this, but if you find yourself feeling uncomfortable, look for a product that is natural.
-Often, these will be bacterial-based products that may work slower but are still effective.
-They can be even more effective than chemical cleaners in the long-term.
-This is because the bacteria continue actively eating substances that commonly cause clogs even after the original problem is dealt with.
+Often, they are bacterial-based products that may work slower but are still effective.
+They can be even more effective than chemical cleaners in the long term.
+The bacteria continue actively eating substances that commonly cause clogs even after the original problem is dealt with.

-Storing any cleaner or chemical in your home poses some safety issues if it is not stored properly.
-Also, there are cleaners that have such powerful chemicals that any splashback may harm anyone it lands on.
-This is especially important to think of when using toilet cleaners and needing to flush them down.
+Storing any cleaner or chemical in your home poses some safety issues if they’re not stored properly.
+Also, some cleaners have such powerful chemicals that any splashback may harm anyone it lands on.
+That is especially important to think of when using toilet cleaners and needing to flush them down.

-Also, think about the safety of the chemical in your drains and septic tank.
-Take note of any safety precautions noted by the producers before you buy the product.
+Also, consider the chemical’s safety in your drains and septic tank.
+Take note of any safety precautions noted by the manufacturer before you buy the product.
 There are some highly effective cleaners out there that are simply NOT safe for use in a toilet.